 Mission: Our mission is to promote wellness throughout the Antioch (AUS) Community by encouraging self-care and providing students, staff, and faculty opportunities for exploration, acknowledgement, and expression of health affirming experiences.

-Meeting times and locations for Winter Quarter 2015:
+Meeting times and locations for Spring Quarter 2015:

 A crucial part of our lives as counselors is the ability to care for ourselves, and we believe that this is a skill that needs to be fully integrated into our education.
 For example, one of our initial goals is to develop a wellness component of New Student Orientation and to provide incoming students with resources to create wellness plans before they begin classes (after all, as we know, once we’ve started a term it can be hard to think about much of anything besides homework!).